taneshadeshaw/notes/README.md

 In more words:
 Optimizing your code too early without clear evidence of its necessity can lead to overly complex solutions, harder maintenance, and potentially introduce new bugs.
 Always prioritize understanding the problem, designing a clear solution, and ensuring code readability.
 Only when you have concrete data indicating performance issues should you focus on optimizing specific parts of your codebase.

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in your solutions.
+Avoid unnecessary complexity and over-engineering.
+Write clean, readable code that's maintainable and scalable.
+Remember that the best programs are often those that can be easily understood and modified by others.
+As you build software, focus on making it as intuitive and straightforward as possible."